-As described in my First Compliance Report, Servicer reported in its Quarterly Report for the quarter ending December 31, 2012 that it had failed Metric 19 (6.B.i) based on the IRG's testing during Test Period 2.
-Metric 19 evaluates Servicer's compliance with the Servicing Standards regarding the timeliness of borrower notifications for loan modification document collection.
-As described in my Second Compliance Report, Servicer reported in its Quarterly Report for the quarter ending March 31, 2013 that it had failed Metric 6 (3.A) and Metric 23 (6.B.v) based on the IRG's testing during Test Period 3.
-Metric 6 evaluates Servicer's compliance with the Servicing Standards requiring that loans be delinquent at the time foreclosures are initiated and that account information be accurate in pre-foreclosure notification (PFN) letters sent to borrowers.
+As described in my Second Compliance Report, Servicer reported in its Quarterly Report for the quarter ended March 31, 2013 that it had failed Metric 23 (6.B.v) based on the IRG's testing during Test Period 3.
 Metric 23 evaluates Servicer's compliance with the Servicing Standard requiring notification to borrowers of any missing documents within 30 days of Servicer's receipt of borrower's request for a short sale.